Beijing–Shanghai high-speed railway: Fares

-On June 14, 2011, the list of stop-by-stop fares was published on the Ministry of Railways' website.

-With tickets priced at ¥1750 one way in the sightseeing compartment at the ends of the trains, passengers can sit behind the driver.
-Tickets at the same price all feature seats which recline in full.
-Holders of these tickets are additionally given free lounge access at major stations, are served a free meal onboard close to meal times, and are given unlimited refills of non-alcoholic drinks while on board.

 Online ticketing service

 Passengers can buy tickets online.
-If the passenger uses a 2nd-generation PRC ID Card or an International Passport, they can use this card directly as the ticket to enter the station and pass the ticketing gates.
+If the passenger uses a 2nd-generation PRC ID Card or an International Passport, they can use this card or document directly as the ticket to enter the station and pass the ticketing gates.

 Components

 Stations and service

 There are 24 stations on the line.
 Cruise speeds are 300 and 350 km/h depending on services.
 Fare are calculated based on distance traveled regardless of speed and travel time.
 More than 40 pairs of daily scheduled train services travel end-to-end along this route, and hundreds more that only use a segment of it.